 Newtown is a tiny town located in the state of Missouri.
 With a population of 109 people and just one neighborhood, Newtown is the 541st largest community in Missouri.
-Much of the housing stock in Newtown was built prior to World War II, making it one of the older and more historic towns in the country.
+Newtown has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

-When you are in Newtown, you'll notice that it is more blue-collar than most other communities in America.
-62.26% of Newtown’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Newtown is generally considered to be a blue-collar town.
+62.26% of the Newtown workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Newtown is a town of professionals, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Newtown who work in teaching (26.42%), farm management occupations (18.87%), and office and administrative support (3.77%).

 You will also find that a lot of people in Newtown work in agricultural jobs - much more than in the average community in America.
 This will be quite apparent if you drive around town, as much of the landscape is dedicated to farms.

-The education level of Newtown citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.42% of adults 25 and older in Newtown have a college degree.
+In terms of college education, Newtown is nearly on par with the US average for all cities of 21.84%: 18.42% of adults 25 and older in Newtown have a bachelor's degree or advanced degree.

 The per capita income in Newtown in 2022 was $23,438, which is lower middle income relative to Missouri, and low income relative to the rest of the US.
 This equates to an annual income of $93,752 for a family of four.